Attention-is-All-I-Need/Attention-is-All-I-Need.github.io/_pages/about.md

 I am a first-year Ph.D. student in Computer Science at the [University of Maryland, College Park](https://umd.edu/), advised by Prof. [Furong Huang](https://furong-huang.com/).

 My research interests lie in Large Language Models (LLMs) and Vision-Language Models (VLMs), specifically focusing on synthetic data, reasoning, and agents.
-My previous research has mainly centered on improving diverse capabilities of LLMs, especially reasoning, and on synthetic data.
-Currently, I am working on the agent capabilities of LLMs.
+My previous research has primarily focused on enhancing the diverse capabilities of LLMs (especially reasoning) and on synthetic data.
+I am currently working on improving the agent capabilities of LLMs.